Team4028/beakdocs/docs/source/sect0.rst

 The REV Hardware Client can be downloaded from `REV's website <https://docs.revrobotics.com/rev-hardware-client/>`_.
 Download the executable and run it.
 Follow the onscreen instructions.

+Additionally, the REV Hardware Client may be available offline on a flash drive.
+Ask a veteran member for help.

 .. note::